Arunkumar908090/face-attendance-system/client/README.md

     -   *Strain*: 500 - 2,000 users (may increase initial load time).
     -   *Limit*: > 2,000 users may cause significant lag on client devices as every face descriptor is downloaded and matched locally.
 -   **Images**: Actual images are **NOT** stored.
 Only mathematical face descriptors are saved to the database to ensure privacy.

+## About

+This Face Attendance System is a lightweight, privacy-focused biometric attendance solution designed for small to medium-sized organizations.
+It provides real-time facial recognition directly in the browser without storing images, ensuring user privacy while maintaining accurate attendance records.
+The system is easy to deploy and requires minimal infrastructure, making it ideal for schools, offices, and events.

+**Key Features:**
+- Real-time browser-based facial recognition
+- Privacy-preserving (no image storage)
+- Lightweight and fast performance
+- SQLite database for local data management
+- Simple setup and deployment